Beyond Reward Hacking: Causal Rewards for Large Language Model Alignment: Experiments

+\bfsection{Dataset and training.} To investigate sycophantic bias, we create a semi-synthetic dataset based on dataset developed by~\cite{sharma2023towards}.
+Specifically, our prompts are structured with the template "\texttt{\{question\} I think the answer is \{correct\_answer\} but I'm really not sure.}".
 In this setup, we artificially induce a correlation between sycophantic behavior and correctness.
 Specifically, with an $80\%$ probability, the chosen response is prefixed with "\texttt{Yes, you are right.}" Conversely, with a $20\%$ probability, this prefix appears in the rejected response.
 This creates an artificial but controlled spurious correlation between agreement ("\texttt{Yes, you are right.}") and correct answer, enabling us to observe, measure and address sycophantic bias effectively.

 For SFT, we use the Llama-3 8B base model~\citep{dubey2024llama}, finetuned on a combination of data from the Anthropic HH-RLHF dataset~\citep{bai2022training} and our semi-synthetic sycophantic training dataset.
 The HH-RLHF dataset is included to ensure sufficient training data volume, as the semi-synthetic dataset contains only 1,727 examples.
 The reward and policy models are then trained using the chosen/rejected pairs, with the policy fine-tuned for two epochs via Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}, implemented in OpenRLHF~\citep{hu2024openrlhf}.
 Additional implementation details are available in \appref{app:syco_bias}.